Rameshwar07/placement-prepration/README.md

 27) What is the gil-webhooks.
 28) differnce between git reset, restore, revert.
 29) what is quality gate in sonarqube.
-30) How would you monitor kubernetes in Datadog.  # placement-prepration
+30) How would you monitor kubernetes in Datadog.

 ## YARDI Interview Questions:-